sparkfun/Qwiic_Template_Py/DOCUMENTATION.md

 Any examples for a package are also included in the documentation.
 These are defined in individual rst files, which do nothing more than include the source of the example.

-The following shows the format of an an example rst file, which does nothing more than inline a file, add the filename as the caption of the inline, and formats the included file with line numbers.
+The following shows the format of an an example rst file, which does nothing more than inline a file, add the filename as the caption of the inline, and formats the included file with line numbers. _(*The header/title is what will appear as the example code's title on the ReadtheDocs webpage and display the script from `/examples/qwiic_bme280_ex1.py`.)_
 ```rst
 Basic Operation
 ---------------------------